byu-cce270/content/docs/unit1/5_gantt_charts/gantt_hw.md

 ## Instructions
 1. Create a new Google Sheet and rename is something like "[Your Name] HW 1.6 - Gantt Charts"
-2. Following the same format as the in class activity, give your project a project title, insert your company name, project manager name, and the start date as the =TODAY() function.
+2. Following the same format as the in class activity, give your project a project title, insert your company name, project manager name, and the start date as today's current date.
 3. Create a header starting in cell A5 with the following titles:

       * A5: TASK